Alan Sked: After the 2014 European Parliament elections

 After I stepped down to return to academic life, however, the party came under control of a preposterous mountebank named Nigel Farage, who reoriented it to the far right.
 The clause about a lack of prejudices was abolished and all sorts of nasty statements were made against blacks, Muslims and gays.
 Former members of the National Front were allowed to work for the party or become candidates.
 The party itself has deliquesced into a cult around Farage, whose electoral failure in 2015 has made him an object of scorn in the media and prompted his financial backers to desert him.
 Farage has become a convenient figure with which to frighten moderate voters about the consequences of fulfilling my party’s original mission—withdrawal from the European Union.

 Prosper UK

 Sked announced in early December 2018 the founding of another political party, Prosper UK.
-The party split from UKIP following Tommy Robinson's admission as a special advisor to UKIP's then leader Gerard Batten, as a eurosceptic alternative in response to perceived radical elements growing within the party.
+It was intended as a eurosceptic alternative to UKIP in response to perceived radical elements growing within the party, such as Tommy Robinson's admission as a special advisor to UKIP's then leader Gerard Batten.
+Sked saw UKIP under Batten as unacceptable to moderate voters, and that Prosper UK could provide a "clean break".
 Prosper UK was de-registered from the Register of Political Parties in August 2020.